ademolahh/Blockhead-Documentation/README.md

 ### INVOICE

-The invoice contract is the main entry to the smart contracts.
+The invoice contract is the main entry to the smart contract.
 It coordinates the distribution of funds by making it possible to change state, tracking payments, and guaranteeing that invoices are created successfully, through integration with oracles and the Escrow Factory.

 **Below are very basic functions and states needed for the contract:**